 Let’s get started.

 Before we start, make sure your version of Chrome OS is up-to-date.
-Some users said that once they updated their Chromebook, the problem went away.
+Some users said that once they updated their laptop, the problem went away.
 So be sure to update your Chromebook.

 Method #1: Charge it

-This may seem obvious, but your Chromebook may need a charge.
+This may seem obvious, but your laptop may need a charge.
 Don’t go off the battery status indicator as it can be very inaccurate if you don’t calibrate it.
 And most people don’t.